restarian/bracket_print/docs/synopsis.md

 	* Is able to do semantically deep equality tests on ECMA script (not just JSON objects)
 	* Removes superfluous tabs, spaces, and newlines from function strings
 	* Output can be configured to be passed into JSON.parse
-* Bracket Print has a collaborative design which sits in the root of large projects to encourage team development
-* Uses a prototypal return chain to allow for usage as functional programming callbacks
+* Uses a instance return chain to allow for usage as functional programming callbacks
 * Contains a comprehensive level mechanism to control what is logged at run-time with a nearly total overhead discharge
 * Provides configurable syntax mapping with custom individualized styles
 * Styling can be toggled anywhere in the run-time or call chain with a total overhead discharge

 **Caveats:**
-* Does not have browser unit tests yet
+* Does not have browser unit tests

 ---